omarschall/omarschall/README.md

 ### About me
 My name is Owen Marschall (he/him), and I am a PhD student in neural science at New York University, working in Cristina Savin's lab.
 My focus is on top-down computational work, researching principles of network computation in ways that can be applied to understanding biological networks.
 In particular, I train recurrent neural networks to perform tasks by a variety of methods and analyze the evolution of the learned dynamics over training.
 I am interested in continuing this kind of work as a postdoc.

 A few real life things:
-🥏 I am a competitive ultimate frisbee player, currently captaining the Brooklyn-based club team Blueprint.
-🟢 I main Zac (IYKYK)
+I am a competitive ultimate frisbee player :flying_disc:, I main Zac :green_circle:, and I love opera :musical_score: .

 ### Research topics
 I am curious about how brains learn.
 I mean this "how" in two very different senses: